stephenjkaplan/stephenjkaplan.github.io/_posts/2020-09-18-standup-comedy-recommender.md

 Concurrently, we were introduced to
 [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing){:target="_blank"} (NLP).
-In addition to learning a lot specifically about NLP, one big takeaway was a clearer understanding of what is meant by "Artificial Intelligence" in the context of machine learning - the simple interpretation being any instance of a computer being able to imitate (or even replicate) a human perception or ability.
+In addition to learning a lot specifically about NLP, one big takeaway was a clearer understanding of what is meant by "Artificial Intelligence" in the context of machine learning - any instance of a computer being able to imitate (or even replicate) a human perception or ability.
 After this realization, I went from being somewhat weary of apply machine learning to text/speech, to extremely motivated to work on an NLP problem.